-Family Nurse Midwives are in demand.
-Family Nurse Midwives’ skills combine women’s health care and primary family health care across the lifespan.
+Dually prepared Nurse Midwives and Family Nurse Practitioners are in demand.
+Using their dual preparation, students are able to provide women's health care and primary family health care across the lifespan.
 Because of this, they are ideally trained to care for whole communities in urban, rural, or international locations where their expertise can support increased access to health promotion and provide added healthcare options that might otherwise be severely limited.

-Family Nurse Midwives can practice in a number of settings (e.g. birth centers, hospitals, private or public clinics) and apply their training to multiple ends (e.g. teaching, advocacy, research, public education).
-As well as being in demand locally, the skills Family Nurse Midwives use are globally recognized, meaning Family Nurse Midwives can work almost anywhere in the world.
+Graduates of this type of program can practice in a number of settings (e.g. birth centers, hospitals, private or public clinics) and apply their training to multiple ends (e.g. teaching, advocacy, research, public education).
+As well as being in demand locally, their skills can be used globally, meaning graduates from our dual program can work almost anywhere in the world.

 In addition to the practical benefits, a huge amount of personal satisfaction and respect comes from making a difference in the health and well-being of a family.
-Family Nurse Midwives can empower women to take more active roles in making decisions about their healthcare and lifestyle habits and help entire families make smarter, healthier decisions, reducing their risk of health complications later.
+Graduates with dual certification as a CNM and FNP can empower women to take more active roles in making decisions about their healthcare and lifestyle habits and help entire families make smarter, healthier decisions, reducing their risk of health complications later.

-Ultimately, Family Nurse Midwifery is a dynamic practice.
-Family Nurse Midwives learn the art of midwifery that often reduces the need for high-tech interventions and the health promotion skills that can prevent illness and lead to simpler medical treatment.
+Ultimately, the scope of practice graduates are educated for is dynamic.
+Graduates learn the art of midwifery that often reduces the need for high-tech interventions and the health promotion skills that can prevent illness and lead to simpler medical treatment.
 However, they are also highly skilled practitioners trained to make the latest in safe scientific procedures available to their patients.
 No day is ever the same.
-Each patient’s needs are different and Family Nurse Midwives use a range of skills to provide them with the best level of care.
+Each patient’s needs are different and graduates use a range of skills to provide them with the best level of care.

 |N502||Advanced Physiology and Pathophysiology Across the Lifespan||4|